KingSlme/unity-comment-cleaner/README.md

-# unity-vscode-comment-remover
+# unity-comment-cleaner
-Tool to remove Start and Update comments from new MonoBehaviour scripts.
+Tool to prevent Start and Update comment generation for new MonoBehaviour scripts.

+## Key Features
+* Support for automatic detection of current running Unity Editor processes
+* Support for manual path input to unity Editor directory

+## How to Use
+*For Script:*
+1. Run powershell as administrator
+2. Change the directory to the location of the script
+3. Run the script with ./UnityCommentCleaner.ps1

+*For Executable:*
+1. Simply run as administrator